knpuniversity/rest/knpu/plan.md

 + Request media type [representation] (e.g. application/json) does not match the response media type [representation] (e.g. application/hal+json)
 + custom endpoints (e.g. "publishing a blog post/forfeiting a match" - URI, HTTP method, documentation)
-- documentation: what should be documented, and why.
-How can we generate it?
 + standard link relations versus custom relations (and documentation)
-- curies
-- Options method and Allow header
-- templated links
-- CORS
-- profiles (for pointing to docs)
 + validation error responses (API Problem, vnd.error)
 + embedded resources versus links
-- caching
-- authentication
 + functionally testing the API
-- versioning?
-- the API "homepage"

 ### Questions

 - Symfony versus non-Symfony?
-- Best client to build with?
-A functional test from the beginning with Guzzle?
+I think we should do non-Symfony and then do a Symfony-specific one, which ideally - wouldn't be too long.
+The biggest thing I know of that's different in Symfony is the presence of NelmioAPIDocBundle.
-- How should we handle authentication?
-Probably OAuth
+- How much of OAuth should we show?
+A different screencast?
 - Best way to generate documentation for each endpoint?
+- where to break this into pieces?
+This is at least 2 screencasts